UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 Make chilli remove lives from curses

+big rare sacc

+big food sacc

 ## =============================
 ## TODO:
 ## =============================

+Compendium-cat starter-item

 Make curses DOOMED-1, start with X lives

 When curses are spawned randomly, make curses spawn on DOOMED-X slots (that way, player can prepare)

-big rare sacc

-big food sacc
+Show points/bonus UI in tutorial during the bonus/mult stage

 Make use of mystery-slots somehow